nrwl/nx/docs/angular/guides/cli-overview.md

 ## Nx CLI and Angular CLI

-Nx **is not** a replacement for Angular CLI.
-Under the hood, Nx uses the Angular CLI to generate code and run tasks.

-When you run `nx build myapp`, Nx will invoke `ng build myapp` under the hood.
-When you run `nx g component mycmp`, Nx will invoke `ng g component mycmp` under the hood.

-When it comes to generating code and running tasks, since `nx` delegates to `ng`, both CLIs will always produce the same result, except that running `nx` will often be a lot faster.

-How?

-Nx CLI uses advanced code analysis and computation caching to reuse previous computation results when possible.
-The Angular CLI doesn't do it.
-In other words, use `nx` instead of `ng`: everything will work just the same but often much faster.
+The Nx CLI supports different types of generators and executors.
+When running Angular Devkit schematics (e.g., generating an Angular component), the Nx CLI will use Angular Devkit under the hood.
+So the result will be exactly the same as if you used the Angular CLI.
+When running Angular Devkit builders, the Nx CLI once again will use the same Angular Devkit under the hood.

+In other words, anything the Angular CLI can run, the Nx CLI can run as well because it uses the same Angular Devkit written by the Angular team under the hood.
+Except that using the Nx CLI is often a lot faster because of its powerful computation caching and code change analysis.

 The `Nx CLI` also supports a lot more commands than the Angular CLI.
-It can run a target against many projects in parallel, run a target against a project and its dependencies, etc..
+It can run a target against many projects in parallel, run a target against a project and its dependencies, visualize the dependency graph etc..

+Nx will create the `decorate-angular-cli.js` file in a new Nx workspace.
+This file essentially "wraps" the Angular CLI to give you computation caching and other powerful feature, so running `nx build myapp` and `ng build myapp` will produce the same result.

 ## Installing the CLI